PlanB-Network/bitcoin-educational-content/tutorials/privacy/paynym-bip47/en.md

 Now that we have seen the theory, let's study the practice together.
 The idea of the tutorials below is to link my PayNym on my Sparrow wallet with my PayNym on my Samourai wallet.
 The first tutorial shows you how to make a transaction using the reusable payment code from Samourai to Sparrow, and the second tutorial describes the same mechanism from Sparrow to Samourai.

-> I performed these tutorials on the Testnet.
+**Note:** I performed these tutorials on the Testnet.
 These are not real bitcoins.

 ### Building a BIP47 transaction with Samourai Wallet.